Financial Projections Slide: How to Present Your Startup's Numbers to Investors

 | Waterfall chart | Bridge from current to projected |

-For visualizing revenue bridges--showing how you get from current state to projected state--waterfall charts are particularly effective.
+For visualizing revenue bridges, waterfall charts are particularly effective.
 They break down growth into component drivers (new sales, expansion, churn) in a format executives understand immediately.

-Your projections should connect to your ask.
-Investors want to see how the capital you're raising drives you to specific milestones.
+Your projections should also connect to your ask.
+Investors want to see how the capital you're raising drives you to specific milestones:

 Raising: $8M Series A